saragibby/saragibby-v2/content/blog/recaps/9-18-20/index.md

 ### Breaking Bread

 I had a goal to get the patios done before Scott went back to work.
 Yeah, I don't know what I was thinking either.
 Then it turned into before the kids went back to school.
-So I set a date, and named the date, "Sat.
+So I set a date, named and declared it, Sat.
 Sept.
-13th End of Summer Celebration".
+12th - "End of Summer Celebration".
 No matter what I was going to make it happen.
 <br /><br />
 Ok, so we will need outdoor furniture.
 This is also what everyone else thought back in May, June, July and August.
 There was 0 to be had.
 None I could order to get here on time, or anytime before we risked snow flurries.
 So we made do with what we had.
 Got our movie projector, planned some eats and fetched all the tables and chairs from the camper.
 It was time to break bread (translation, spill ketchup and lemonade) on the new patio.
 <br /><br />
 The weather was amazing.
 The summer eats, delish.
 Beverages.
 Friends.
 Even the folding furniture, it was the absolute perfect way for us to break in the new patio.
 <br /><br />
-New goal, regain all feeling in my hands and order outdoor furniture to have in time for spring.
 <div class="photo"><img src='./breaking bread.jpeg' alt='first meal on patio'/></div>
 <br />
 <br />